Message from our Chair of Governors

-I have lived in the area since 1954, attending Wood End School between 1954 and 1959.
+I have lived in the area since 1954 and attended Wood End School between 1954 and 1959.
 I subsequently worked in Wood End and the surrounding area as a housing officer for Whitefriars Housing Group (previously Coventry City Council) for 29 years.
 I also worked as a Youth Worker in Henley Green for 27 years.
-I have been a school governor for 34 years having served on the governing bodies at Woodway Park Secondary School, Eburne Primary School, Annie Osborne Primary School and Henley Green Primary School.
+I have been a school governor for 34 years, having served on the governing bodies at Woodway Park Secondary School, Eburne Primary School, Annie Osborne Primary School and Henley Green Primary School.
 I held the position of Chair of Governors at Eburne, Annie Osborne and Henley Green.
-I have been on the governing body of Moat House Primary School since the school opened in 2002, becoming Chair of Governors in 2012.
+I have been on the governing body of Moat House Primary School since the school opened in 2002 and became Chair of Governors in 2012.

 As Headteacher, I automatically become part of the governing body.
 This gives me the opportunity to discuss the strategic direction of the school with governors and to discuss school performance, standards and finance with them.
 They provide invaluable support but can be very challenging at times when holding me to account for the progress of pupils in the school.
 We all want the best for our children!
 Additionally, I am grateful for the support which governors also provide throughout the school year through activities such as the termly Governor Awards, invigilating during SATs tests and supporting key areas school development through Learning Walks and meeting school leaders.